Notebook Templates

 Creating Notebooks from a Template

 In the dashboard web application you can create a new notebook from a template.
+Enter a name; you may add an optional description (up to 250 characters).

 The created notebook is a snapshot copy of the template at time of creation.
 Any subsequent changes to the template will not be reflected in the notebooks created from it.